CAST-genomics/panCT/docs/commands/complexity.rst

 If a GFA file is provided, the whole graph is processed.

-If a GBZ file is provided, you must specify a region or list of regions to process.
+If a GBZ file is provided, you must specify a region or list of regions (as a BED file).

 Formulas
 ~~~~~~~~